Antifa planned anti-government insurgency for months, law enforcement official says

 Antifa also gets support from some academics.
 Walter F. Heinecke, a University of Virginia associate professor of education, helped secure permits for counterprotests by Antifa and other groups in 2017 against the Unite the Right political rally for white nationalists.

-Asked if he supports the movement, Mr. Heinecke said: “I am against fascism, so if Antifa means against fascism then generally, yes.”
+Asked whether he supports the movement, Mr. Heinecke said, “I am against fascism, so if Antifa means against fascism, then generally, yes.”

-Mr. Heinecke emphasized that he is “not technically a member of an Antifa organizing group and I don’t speak for any Antifa organization.”
+Mr. Heinecke emphasized that he is “not technically a member of an Antifa organizing group, and I don’t speak for any Antifa organization.”

-“I like to think all Americans are against fascism and if so they are anti-fascists,” he said.
+“I like to think all Americans are against fascism, and if so they are anti-fascists,” he said.

-Mr. Heinecke said Mr., Trump and Mr. Barr, the attorney general, have made no mention of white nationalists taking action against a black church.
+Mr. Heinecke said Mr. Trump and Mr. Barr have made no mention of white nationalists taking action against a black church.

 “We don’t hear the equivalent cries from Trump and Barr about extreme right-wing agitators attempting to turn this into a race war,” he said.

-“They are opportunistically looking for the Antifa as boogeyman to deflect the real issue: there is an insurrection going on in this country against the racist culture and structure.”
+“They are opportunistically looking for the Antifa as boogeyman to deflect the real issue: There is an insurrection going on in this country against the racist culture and structure.”

-Harvard Divinity School Professor Cornel R. West also has praised Antifa for protecting him and other protesters in Charlottesville in 2017.
+Harvard Divinity School Professor Cornel R. West has praised Antifa for protecting him and other protesters in Charlottesville, Virginia, in 2017.

 Antifa and its supporters call its operating methods direct action.

-Andy Ngo, a journalist who was beaten by Antifa activists in 2019, has closely monitored the activities of the group.
-He recently wrote that the riots around the country are “glimmers of the full insurrection the far-left has been working toward for decades.”
+Andy Ngo, a journalist who was beaten by Antifa activists last year, has closely monitored the activities of the group.
+He recently wrote that the riots around the country are “glimmers of the full insurrection the far left has been working toward for decades.”

 Mobilization and disinformation

-The death of George Floyd in Minneapolis was a pretext for launching the Antifa insurgency, he said.
-“In a matter of hours after the video of Floyd began circulating the internet, militant antifa cells across the country mobilized to Minnesota to aid Black Lives Matter rioters,” he said.
+The death of Mr. Floyd in Minneapolis was a pretext for launching the Antifa insurgency, he said.
+“In a matter of hours after the video of Floyd began circulating the internet, militant Antifa cells across the country mobilized to Minnesota to aid Black Lives Matter rioters,” he said.

-Mr. Ngo also said that Antifa supporters have spread disinformation that it is white supremacists and nationalists who are to blame for the rioting.
-So far, no evidence has emerged linking right wing extremists to the violence.
+Mr. Ngo said Antifa supporters have spread disinformation that it is white supremacists and nationalists who are to blame for the rioting.
+So far, no evidence has emerged linking right-wing extremists to the violence.

-Antifa has been operating relatively unimpeded by law enforcement in recent years despite its use of violence and many analysts credit the movement’s support and sympathy from the liberal left of American political and media establishment.
+Antifa has been operating relatively unimpeded by law enforcement in recent years despite its use of violence, and many analysts credit the movement’s support and sympathy from the liberal left of American political and media establishment.

 “One reason is that so many Democrat leaders have children and family members who are active participants in the Marxist movement, with many of them being members of Antifa, insofar as one can be a member,” said Mr. Higgins, the former NSC official.

-House Speaker Nancy Pelosi, however, has condemned Antifa after its activists sparked riots in Berkeley several years ago.
+House Speaker Nancy Pelosi, California Democrat, condemned Antifa after its activists sparked riots in Berkeley several years ago.

-But in a now-deleted 2018 tweet, Keith Ellison, then-deputy chairman of the Democratic National Committee and now the attorney general of Minnesota, posted a photograph an Antifa handbook with the statement that the manual should “strike fear in the heart of @realDonaldTrump.”
+But in a now-deleted 2018 tweet, Mr. Ellison, then-deputy chairman of the Democratic National Committee, posted a photograph of an Antifa handbook with the statement that the manual should “strike fear in the heart of @realDonaldTrump.”

-Asked about the tweet on Sunday, Mr. Ellison told reporters that the tweet about Antifa was meaningless.
+Asked about the tweet Sunday, Mr. Ellison told reporters that the tweet about Antifa was meaningless.

 “It means nothing.
 Look, I was at a bookstore, and I saw a book,” said Mr. Ellison.
 “It means nothing.”

 The FBI, which is in charge of countering domestic security threats posed by foreign intelligence services or domestic terrorists, has largely avoided focusing on Antifa.
-A search of the FBI website produced no results for Antifa.
+A search of the FBI website produces no results for Antifa.

-The FBI investigated three Antifa activists suspected of beating a Unite the Right protester in Charlottesville three years ago.
-But so far no charges were brought.
+The FBI investigated three Antifa activists suspected of beating a Unite the Right protester in Charlottesville three years ago, but no charges were brought.

-Kenneth deGraffenreid, former deputy National Counterintelligence Executive during the George W. Bush administration, said the FBI has not been engaged in effective domestic counterintelligence for years.
+Kenneth deGraffenreid, who was deputy national counterintelligence executive during the George W. Bush administration, said the FBI has not been engaged in effective domestic counterintelligence for years.

 “The FBI has not had a meaningful domestic counterintelligence capability for many years,” Mr. deGraffenreid said.
 “They’ve been distracted or politically corrupted.”